 The conversation slips.
 A moment that should feel helpful turns into frustration.

 A big reason is misalignment between design and real interaction.
 A flow may look perfect on paper, but once users start speaking, listening, and testing grammar patterns, gaps emerge.
 The timing may feel off.
 The wording might sound stiff.
 The context may reset too quickly.

-Small breaks like these add up fast.
+A good conversation feels like a story with short beats.
 One point leads to the next.
 Nothing feels forced.
 That same rhythm helps a learning app stay steady.

-This is why designers lean on plain language and small ui components that guide users gently.
+This is why designers lean on plain language and small UI components that guide users gently.
 Simple buttons, short audio cues, and quick prompts keep things easy to follow.
-A learner shouldn’t wonder what to tap next.
-Nor should they feel lost in a long explanation.
 Short steps build momentum.
+A learner should never wonder what to tap next.

 Security sits quietly in the back of all this.
 Users want data to be securely handled and expect clear security practices.
 When the app explains these choices in simple words, trust rises.